cswank/rex/README.md

 Then you should be able to use Rex.
 It doesn't match routes based on regex and only provides enough functionality to work with a RESTful api.
-Rex can be used the above routes like this:
+Rex can be used to serve the above routes like this:

     package main